MlPablo/exchange/README.md

 - `/subscribe`: Subscribes an email address to receive rate notifications.
 - `/sendEmails`: Sends rate BTC to UAH to all subscribed email addresses.

+Please note that all API endpoints are prefixed with `/api` to ensure a consistent path structure.

 ## Requirements

 - Golang